Shannon Emerick

-Shannon Elizabeth Emerick (born September 24, 1973) is an American voice actress who voices a number of English language localizations of Japanese anime shows with ADV Films, Seraphim Digital and Sentai Filmworks.
+Shannon Elizabeth Emerick (born September 24, 1973) is an American voice actress who voices a number of English language localizations of Japanese anime shows.
 She graduated from Yale University with a B.A. in Theater Studies and English.
 In anime, she is best known as the voice of Kei Kishimoto from Gantz, Charlotte Dunois from the Infinite Stratos series, and Riki Naoe from the Little Busters! series.
 Outside of voice acting, she is a stage actress in the Houston area.
 She won the Best Actress award from Houston Press for her theater work twice in 2006 and 2011, respectively.

 Biography

 In 2017, Emerick voiced Arata Wataya as a young child in Sentai Filmworks' English dub of the adaptation of Yuki Suetsugu's manga series Chihayafuru.
 Wataya is one of the three main characters in the series.